prjseal/SmallerImages/README.md

     <add key="ImageResizePreviewSuffix" value="" />
     ```
   - ### What happens to the original image?
     It's completely up to you.
-If you don't want to keep it you can set this value to true, otherwise set it to false.
+If you don't want to keep it you can set this value to false, otherwise set it to true.

     ```xml
     <add key="ImageResizeKeepOriginal" value="false" />